 Looking at planning a trip to the Sheikh Zayed Grand Mosque while you’re in Abu Dhabi?

-If you would like a full guide on what to expect when you visit the Sheikh Zayed Grand Mosque check out this post.
-Here we will talk specifically about dress standards for the Grand Mosque and expected behaviour.
+If you would like a full guide on what to expect when you visit the Sheikh Zayed Grand Mosque, check out this post.
+Here, we will discuss dress standards and expected behaviour.

-What to wear to the Grand Mosque in Abu Dhabi
+What to Wear to the Grand Mosque in Abu Dhabi

 - You must have your arms and legs completely covered.